AfshanFatima/PennX-SD1x-Software-Development-Fundamentals/src/Week 4/ANSWERS.md

 You can not overload constructor.

-An overloaded method can call another method with the same method name but different arguments. correct
+An overloaded method can call another method with the same method name but different arguments. -correct

 Explanation:
 The signiture of the method does not include the return type; System.out.println() can take int, string, and other data types.
 So it is heavily overloaded in java.

-##### Overriding
+### Overriding

 ![Code Snippet](https://prod-edxapp.edx-cdn.org/assets/courseware/v1/1753c66acdb5065db328be587cded346/asset-v1:PennX+SD1x+2T2017+type@asset+block/Quiz4.2Problem2.png)